remayer/SS21_Python_for_Psychologists/README.md

 ## Usage

-Wweekly course materials will be uploaded here prior to each session.
+Weekly course materials will be uploaded here prior to each session.
 To follow the course, please download the respective notebook/script.
 Additional materials, such as .csv files, will be also available here.

 ## Tentative structure